jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/DNSManager.jpg" alt="DNS Manager" />
 </p>

 DNS Manager lists domains linked to your Linode account.
-Let's assume that domains, example.com and example.net are associated with this Linode account.
+Let's assume that domains example.com and example.net are associated with this Linode account.
 Select the first domain in the list and focus on the section titled A/AAAA Records.

 <p align="center">
   <img src="/images/AAAA.jpg" alt="AAAA records" />
 </p>

-In A/AAAA Records select the link "Add a new A record".
-For Hostname add `http://blog.example.com`.
+In A/AAAA Records select the link "Add a new A/AAAA record".
+For Hostname add `blog.example.com`.
 In the IP Address field enter the IP address of your Linode server.

 <p align="center">
   <img src="/images/EditAAAA.jpg" alt="Editing AAAA records" />
 </p>

 {{< note >}}
 Your IP address can be found by selecting the Linodes tab.
-Replace `example.com` with your registered domain name.
-Save the Changes to the A/AAAA Record.
+{{< /note >}}

+Replace example.com with the domain name that was selected in the Domain Zone column of the DNS Manager tab.
+Use the `Default` setting for the TTL item.
+Save all changes to A/AAAA Record.
 Subdomain `blog` should now appear in the list of A/AAAA Records.
-{{< /note >}}

 ## Logging into your Linode Server